tanezky/tanezky.github.io/_posts/nas/2024-08-22-proxmox-part-0-project-specification.md

 ## 6. Experimenting on maintenance pipelines

 This customized setup deviates significantly from a standard Proxmox configuration, which can create a maintenance challenge.
-To minimize this burden, especially for kernel updates, I plan to build an automated pipeline.
+To minimize this burden, especially for kernel updates, I plan to build an automated pipeline unless I come up some alternative approach.

-The pipeline should fetch latest Proxmox kernel [source(https://github.com/proxmox/pve-kernel)], build an unified kernel image and sign it with my custom keys, run basic smoke tests in a virtual environment before deploying the new kernel.
+The pipeline should fetch latest Proxmox kernel [source](https://github.com/proxmox/pve-kernel), build an unified kernel image and sign it with my custom keys, run basic smoke tests in a virtual environment before deploying the new kernel.

 # Dev Environment

 My development environment consists of the Terramaster F4-424 Pro on my desk, connected to a dedicated VLAN on my home network.
 I have the Samsung FIT USB stick connected to the onboard USB port.
-To speed up development I will not connect storage HDDs before stage 4, the device's post-procedure during boot takes considerably long time.
+To speed up development I will not connect storage HDDs before stage 4, the device's POST procedure during boot takes a considerably long time.

 The device is controlled via:
 - A USB hub for peripherals.